connexcs/docs/my-account.md

 ## API (Application Programming Interface)

-You can also set the APIs.
-The overall view of API section is as follows:

-![alt text][api]

 ### Adding New API

-Users can add the new API by:

-1. Click on the Add New button, highlighted in orange.
-2. Select either PayPal or Stripe.

-![alt text][paypal-1]

-3. Fill out the details in the dialog box and press Save button.

 ### For PayPal:

-![alt text][paypal]

 1. Select the Mode, this needs to be set to live
 2. Enter the Username & Password